Russell Beck

 Russell Joseph Beck ONZM (21 February 1941 – 10 February 2018) was a New Zealand archaeologist, museum curator, and artist.
-He has three children, one of them is Peter Beck, founder of aerospace company Rocket Lab.
+He has three children, one of whom is Peter Beck, founder of aerospace company Rocket Lab.

 Biography

-Beck came from an old family in Southland, with his great-grandfather arriving in 1863.
-He was one six children (four girls, two boys) and was educated at Waihopai Primary School and then Southland Technical School.
+Beck came from an old settler family in Southland, with his great-grandfather arriving in 1863.
+He was one of six children (four girls, two boys) and was educated at Waihopai Primary School and then Southland Technical College.

 He had a wide interest in science which was developed at secondary school.
-He developed an interest in geology when aged 10 or 11 when digging a long-drop toilet at the family's crib in Te Anau, and took up astronomy and built a six-inch reflecting telescope which formed the basis of a home observatory, followed in 1959 by a 12-inch Cassegrain telescope which he later donated to the Southland Museum and Art Gallery and installed in the observatory constructed in 1972.
+He developed an interest in geology when aged 10 or 11 when digging a long-drop toilet at the family's crib (holiday home) in Te Anau, and took up astronomy and built a six-inch reflecting telescope which formed the basis of a home observatory, followed in 1959 by a 12-inch Cassegrain telescope which he later donated to the Southland Museum and Art Gallery and installed in the observatory constructed in 1972.

 From 1961, Beck began volunteering his weekends at Southland Museum while undertaking a motor mechanic apprenticeship in his father's business, and he was offered a job at the museum in 1965.
 In 1976, Beck was appointed as museum director following Arthur McKenzie.

 Throughout his career, Beck's research focused on jade from around the world, producing five books on the topic, and creating the Beck International Jade Research Collection (now housed by GNS Science in Lower Hutt).
 He became known as a qualified gemmologist and skilled mineralogist, particularly when working with pounamu, and undertook efforts to educate and support local Māori on pounamu.